-The following is a selection of common funders, with a focus on federal agencies.
-It is by no means an exhaustive list.
-Please check back frequently for more information on key sponsors across disciplines.
-(Most recent content update July 11, 2022)
+The following is a selection of common funders accross disciplines, with a focus on federal agencies.
+It is by no means exhaustive.
+Please check back for more information on key sponsors across disciplines.

-Information and other tools to conduct more tailored searches can be found here
+Tools to conduct more tailored funding searches can be found at our databases page.

 ACLS supports the creation and circulation of knowledge that advances understanding of humanity and human endeavors in the past, present, and future, with a view toward improving human experience.
 A nonprofit federation of scholarly organizations, ACLS works in collaboration with member societies like the Modern Language Association (MLA) and the American Sociological Association (ASA), institutions of higher education, and affiliate members, as well as individual researchers.
 ACLS funds projects in the humanities and social sciences.